Albania–Germany relations: West Germany and Albania during the Cold War

-Normal relations between Albania and West Germany had for years been blocked by disagreement over wartime reparations, while the communist Albania had a more friendly stance on East Germany.
-On 2 December 1949 the communist government recognized East Germany and in 1952 diplomatic relations were established.
+Normal relations between Albania and West Germany had for years been blocked by disagreement over wartime reparations, while the communist Albania had a more friendly stance on the GDR.
+On 2 December 1949 the Socialist government recognized the GDR and in 1952 diplomatic relations were established.
+The relations between the GDR and Albania deteriorated in the early 60s due to Albania siding with China during the Sino-Soviet split and Albania was to leave the Warsaw Pact in 1968 and the two countries had very poor relations afterwards.

 After 1961 the relations were frozen and remained so, for more than 20 years, until in 1984, the Minister President of Bavaria Franz Josef Strauss visited the then-isolated communist Albania.
 The trip reflected Albania's wish for warmer ties with Western Europe.
 He was the first prominent West European politician to visit Albania since World War II.

-Diplomatic relations between West Germany and Albania were officially established in 1986.
+Diplomatic relations between West Germany and Albania were officially established on 2 October 1987.
 An important event after the start of diplomatic relations was the six-hour visit of the German Minister of Foreign Affairs of the time, Hans Dietrich Genscher, to Tirana on 23 October 1987.

 In June 1990, Albanians wanting to flee the communist regime stormed various western embassies in Tirana, including the West German Embassy.
 The flood of asylum-seekers was unleashed on 28 June, when regulations for foreign travel were released.